 The College is the lessee of approximately 9,613 square feet in the Marshall Mall.
 The College has recognized a right-to-use asset and the related lease liability for that lease.
-Upon implementation of GASB 87, a lease payable of \$413,348 was recorded.
-As of August 31, 2023, the balance of the lease payable is \$286,285.
+As of August 31, 2024 and August 31, 2023, the balance of the lease payable is \$218,857 and \$286,285, respectively.
 Monthly lease payments of \$6,468 are required.
 The interest rate used for the lease was 4% which is the incremental borrowing rate of the College.
-The lease term at the date of implementation was six years.
+The lease term was six years.
 The College has also recognized a right-to-use asset that is amortized over six years.
 The information regarding the right-to-use asset can be found in Note 8.